 For the best results when cleaning and maintaining a wood deck, removing all the old deck stain is crucial.
-Deck stain is meant to penetrate into wood to provide protection.
+Deck stain is meant to penetrate into the wood to provide protection.
 When an old stain remains on the wood it prevents any new stain from penetrating.
 The newer stain will instead remain atop the old stain and will be prone to peeling and flaking.

 To ensure the new deck stain dives into the wood and provides adequate weather protection, any existing deck stain must be removed.
-During the wood cleaning process a deck stain remover should be used.
+During the wood cleaning process, a deck stain remover should be used.
 When using a deck stain remover it is not necessary to use a deck cleaner.
 The deck stain remover will not only remove old stains but dirt, grime, mildew, and graying as well.

 There are many types of deck stain removers on the market.
 Liquid and powdered forms are the most common.
 The liquid forms are usually ready to apply while the concentrated powder forms require mixing with water.